Turbo Takeaways

 If you’ve already missed several payments on one or more of your bills or unsecured debts you have outstanding, debt settlement can help you settle your accounts, oftentimes for much less than you owe.

-Debt settlement companies can negotiate with your creditors to get them to agree to settle your balances for significantly less than what you owe and save you up to 50% before you account for the debt settlement company’s fees.
-This may be a good option for credit card debt relief for seniors on the brink of bankruptcy.
+Debt settlement companies can negotiate with your creditors to settle your balances for significantly less than what you owe.
+You may save you up to 50% (before fees).
+This may be a viable option for credit card debt relief for seniors on the brink of bankruptcy.

 Credit Counseling